 The arms should never break the chin line.
 This is really important.

 Taking Chuck's swing back to where the club is parallel to the ground (it looks like it's below parallel, but that's just the camera angle) we see that the arms never break that plane.
-Even the left arm stays inside the chin line.
+Even the lead arm stays inside the chin line.

 The arms do have to swing up and around, and the club has to set.
 All those things have to happen, but we don't want to overdo any of that and have it end up as the star of the show.
+This is exactly the kind of swing fundamentals that elite players master — and that our AI swing analyzer evaluates in your own technique.

 If you rotate correctly, you should find your arms working right back on that line and never getting outside of it.